Glossary

 A benefit relating to past service in an occupational pension scheme where the member is no longer active but has not yet retired from the scheme and taken their benefits.
 A deferred pension is often called a 'paid-up pension' or a 'frozen pension'.

-An element of pension that relates to you being contracted-out of the State Second Pension while being a member of our defined benefit schemes.
+An element of pension that relates to you being contracted-out of the State Second Pension while being a member of the Fund.
 As the name suggests, this provides a guaranteed level of benefits once you reach 65 years of age (or 60 as a woman).
 This is because you won't receive these benefits as part of your State Pension, due to being contracted-out.

 Pension Sharing Order